 Quinn and Patricia were fired from their positions on Nov.
 28. Now the Lions will be tasked with hiring a new general manager and head coach in hopes of turning around the team’s recent losing trend.

-Oddsmakers have listed the favorites to take over as the Lions new head coach, and over at FanDuel Sportsbook, sports bettors can wager on who will be hired as the team’s next coach.
+Oddsmakers have listed the favorites to take over as the Lions new head coach, and over at FanDuel Sportsbook, bettors using Michigan betting sites can wager on who will be hired as the team’s next coach.

 Here’s a rundown of the odds and what makes each candidate an alluring choice.